lynk-design/lynk/docs/components/table-row.md

 ### Hover States

-Add the `hover` attribute to add hover pseudo styles on the entire table row.
+Add the `hoverable` attribute to add hover pseudo styles on the entire table row.

 ```html preview
 <lynk-table>